adrahon/vagrant-kvm/README.md

 ## Known issues

-* Some versions of Ubuntu kernel has a bug that vagrant-kvm fails to do `vagrant up` with permission error.
+* Some versions of Ubuntu kernel has a bug that will cause vagrant-kvm to fail with a permission error on `vagrant up`.
+It is a kernel bug with the AppArmor security framework.
-  If you catch it, please run following command to work around.
-  It is a kernel bug on AppArmor security framework, the command disables access control for libvirt helper.
+  As a workaround, please run following command to disable access control for libvirt helper.

 ```bash
 sudo aa-complain /usr/lib/libvirt/virt-aa-helper
 ```

-* There is a problem in Fedora and Arch that get a permission denied messege.
-  It happens because default user home directory has a too conservative
-  permission: `drwx------`.
+* With Fedora and Arch, default home directory permissions are set to `drwx------`.
-  Qemu/kvm runs as 'qemu' user in default and could not go under your home directory.
-It causes a permission error.
+  Qemu/kvm runs as 'qemu' user by default and cannot access your home directory.

-  To avoid it, please check and change your home directory permission and child directories toward `~/.vagrant.d/tmp/storage-pool/`
+  To avoid this, please check and change your home directory and child directories permission to permit qemu user access to `~/.vagrant.d/tmp/storage-pool/`

 ```bash
 $ chmod go+x /home/<your account>
 ```

-If it is no luck with permission change,
-You can run qemu/kvm as root user.
+Another option is to run qemu/kvm as the root user by changing the configuration in libvirt.
-Adding following configuration makes qemu running as root user.

 /etc/libvirt/qemu.conf
 ```